ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 ## Professional Summary

-**18+** years of experience in Research, Teaching and Application Development in various domains such as telecommunication, networking, database, cybersecurity, and artificial intelligence.
+I have over **18** years of experience in Research, Teaching, and Application Development in various domains, including telecommunications, networking, databases, cybersecurity, and artificial intelligence.
+I am a proficient researcher in various domains and technologies, and I have a proven track record of success in conducting, developing and delivering high-quality research outputs and solutions.

 - **9+** years of experience in research in Hardware Cryptography, Post-Quantum Cryptography, Privacy-Preserving Technologies such as Fully Homomorphic Encryption, Secure Multi-party Computing, and Trustworthy Machine Learning.